 Radon Results by ZIP Code

 The Environmental Protection Agency (EPA) recommends homes be fixed (mitigated) if the radon level is 4 pCi/L (pico Curies per Liter) or more.
-The average radon concentration in the indoor air of America’s homes is about 1.3 pCi/L. It is upon this level that the EPA based its estimate of 20,000 radon-related lung cancers per year.
-It is for this simple reason that the EPA recommends that Americans consider fixing their homes when the radon level is between 2pCi/L and 4pCi/L. The average concentration of radon in outdoor air is .4 pCi/L or 1/10th of the EPA’s 4 pCi/L action level.
+The average radon concentration in the indoor air of America’s homes is about 1.3 pCi/L. This is the level that the EPA based its estimate of 20,000 radon-related lung cancers per year upon.
+This average level is also the basis for the EPA recommendation that Americans consider remediating their homes when the radon level is between 2pCi/L and 4pCi/L. The average concentration of radon in outdoor air is .4 pCi/L or 1/10th of the EPA’s 4 pCi/L action level.